zulip/zulip/docs/production/export-and-import.md

 * `puppet/zulip_ops/manifests/postgres_master.pp`
 * `puppet/zulip_ops/files/postgresql/*`

-We use this configuration for zulipchat.com, and it works well in production, but it's not fully generic.
+We use this configuration for Zulip Cloud, and it works well in production, but it's not fully generic.
 Contributions to make it a supported and documented option for other installations are appreciated.